 In Martigny, we’ll take a day to catch our breath and get geared up for the days to come.
 Well-provisioned, we’ll set off on the full Tour du Mont Blanc.
 We’ll travel ancient footpaths through quiet valleys, climb high mountain passes, bask in unending Alpine vistas, and cross international borders – all on foot!
 Trekking into France, we’ll be surprised by the hustle and bustle of the resort town of Chamonix before crossing into Italy and the small town of Courmayeur.
 You can be sure that we’ll take time to pause for a real Italian pizza before crossing back into Switzerland and relishing the last leg of our trek.
 The Tour du Mont Blanc offers an amazing taste of three distinct Alpine cultures.
 Upon completion, we’ll know first-hand the common threads of the region and will savour the wonderful differences that make each place unique.

 We’ll spend our final day together in the historic, proud and beautiful city of Geneva.
 After a morning of working in the Geneva Botanical Gardens, the rest of the day is ours to experience the city.
 The famous, high-shooting Jet d’Eau water fountain will punctuate our celebration as we explore the city and reflect on the many highlights of our unforgettable journey.

 Please see our General FAQ page for many more frequently asked questions and answers!

 How physically challenging is AX?

 Given a Challenge Level 8 (out of a maximum of 10), we consider AX to be an advanced hiking trip.
-We believe that any moderately fit, motivated student can successfully rise to the challenge of this trip with proper preparation.
-Compared to similar hiking trips, we believe that AX is slightly more challenging than our Scottish Highlands trip due to significant elevation gain and long mileage.
+We believe that any moderately fit, motivated student can successfully complete this trip with appropriate preparation.
+Compared to similar hiking trips, we believe that AX is more challenging than our Pyrenees Mountains & Coast trip due to the trip length and total mileage covered.
 The group will hike up to 15 miles on their most challenging day, while their daily mileage typically spans between 9-12 miles.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.